toa-io/toa/extensions/exposition/documentation/access.md

   This means that an Identity can submit and edit their own posts.
 - an Attachment `post:edit` attaches Directive `role: app:posts:editor` to `post:edit` Policy Scope.
-  This means that an identity with the role scope `app:posts:editor` can edit posts by any author, in addition to the fact that the author themselves can do this thanks to the previous attachment.
+  This means that an identity with the role scope `app:posts:editor` can edit posts by any author, in addition to the fact that the author themselves can do this thanks to the previous Attachment.

 > Policies are namespace-scoped, meaning they can be attached to any Route under the corresponding `/{namespace}`
 > prefix.
+> Directives of the Attachment are applied to the node where the `attachment` is declared.

 ## Principal